 Your delicious protein-rich kala chana masala is ready to be served!

-How to serve kala chana masala?
+How to serve black chickpea curry?

 How to store?

-To store, transfer black chickpea curry to an air tight container and refrigerate.
+To store, transfer black chickpea curry to an airtight container and refrigerate.
 It will be fine for 3-4 days.

 Can it be frozen?